Surgery obstructions and character varieties: Abstract

 \section{Abstract}

 We provide infinitely many rational homology 3-spheres with weight-one fundamental groups which do not arise from Dehn surgery on knots in $S^3$.
 In contrast with previously known examples, our proofs do not require any gauge theory or Floer homology.
 Instead, we make use of the $SU(2)$ character variety of the fundamental group, which for these manifolds is particularly simple: they are all $SU(2)$-cyclic, meaning that every $SU(2)$ representation has cyclic image.
+Our analysis relies essentially on Gordon-Luecke's classification of half-integral toroidal surgeries on hyperbolic knots, and other classical 3-manifold topology.